Shopify/starter-theme/README.md

 ## Contributing

-For help on setting up the repo locally, building, testing, and contributing please see [CONTRIBUTING.md](https://github.com/Shopify/starter-theme/blob/master/CONTRIBUTING.md).
+For help on setting up the repository locally, building, testing, and contributing please see [CONTRIBUTING.md](https://github.com/Shopify/starter-theme/blob/master/CONTRIBUTING.md).

 ## Code of Conduct